The Sulkan

 Customs and Traditions

-One of the more striking traditions held by sulkan is the consumption of corpses.
-There is a strong belief that with decomposition, the essence of the deceased rots away along with the body.
-Thus, the sulkan cannibalize their own after death.
-Shortly after a sulkan has died, their loved ones will come together to take the first bites from the body (Typically from the most nutritious body parts such as organs).
-Afterward, the rest of their community is allowed to join in.
+- One of the more striking sulkan traditions is the consumption of corpses.
+It is believed that decomposition causes the soul of the deceased to rot away with their body.
+Thus, sulkan will eagerly consume the deceased.
+Shortly after a sulkan has died, their loved ones will take the first bites from the body, often consuming the organs first.
+Afterwards, the rest of their community and any travelers are allowed to join in.
+A sulkan is consumed until there is little to no flesh or the body has begun serious decomposition.

 Trivia